Appeal a Citation

 Shoreline Community College

 Safety & Security

 Shoreline, WA 98133

 Check on the results.
 Allow five (5) working days after submitting the appeal to check on the results.
-The Director Safety and Security has the final authority in fines of $100 or less.
-It is the appellant's responsibility to contact the Security Office in the 5000 building, Room 5102 (206-546-4633) for the results of the appeal.
+The Director of Safety and Security has the final authority in fines of $100 or less.
+It is the appellant's responsibility to contact the Security Office in the 5000 building (Room 5102) or by calling 206-546-4633, for the results of the appeal.
 We do not contact you.